mainlp/mainlp.github.io/_pages/thesis.md

     where different explanations exist for the same label, to classify these explanations linguistically and observe the impact on LLM-generated label distributions.
-- :hourglass_flowing_sand: _Understanding disagreement in human-generated scores_.
+-  _Understanding disagreement in human-generated scores_.
 Large collections of
   human evaluations on a scale (e.g., how concrete word X is on a scale from 1 to 5) are crucial for modeling various linguistic phenomena (e.g., figurative language use).
   These collections typically report an average score derived from numerous